earkevin11/Policy-Service/README.md

 # Azure Policy Remediation
 - Admins can now remediate these policies by deploying another policy that will deploy the antimalware extension
+- In the policy definition, it will execute if the extension does not exist on Windows Server 2019

 <p align="center">